PundiAI/fx-docs/upgrade-instructions/cosmovisor/tutorial-binaries.md

 **Go 1.19+** or later is required for the f(x)Core.
 Install `go` by following the [official docs](https://golang.org/doc/install).
 {% endhint %}

-{% hint style="warning" %}
-This upgrade tutorial is for testnet v4.2.0-rc0 upgrade to v5.0.x, if it is another upgrade or network, please select the corresponding upgrade tutorial
-{% endhint %}

 ## 1. Install Cosmovisor

 ```sh